SamuelEarl/fanny-pack-ui-old/src/routes/index.svelte.md

 These components are also designed for responsiveness and with accessibility in mind (following the guidelines from W3.org's [ARIA in HTML](https://www.w3.org/TR/html-aria/#docconformance) page).

 This is not a UI kit or UI framework because we do not provide layout elements.
 Instead, we let you lay your pages out the way you want using regular CSS (instead of using a set of CSS utility classes that we have created and that you would need to learn) and then you can throw whatever components you need into your pages.

+If you want to customize these components even more than what is available to you, then please feel free to copy the code and customize it however you want.
+The code is intentially simple, easy to understand, heavily commented/documented, and not very DRY (don't repeat yourself) to allow users to copy only the components they want (instead of the entire package) and easily customize the code without very many dependencies on other components.
+There are some cases where the code is DRY, but it's not too bad.

 <style>